 I had always envisioned my career in the hospitality leading to a teaching position and seeing Mike’s success with the program made me realize that working for a university was a possibility.
 When I came back home from Paraguay and rejoined the Gibsons Restaurant Group, one of the first thinks I did was contact Mike to see how I could start teaching at DePaul myself.
-Mike told me that, although I had the experience necessary, I would still need a Master’s degree.
-This was not a surprise, but I knew there were not many Master’s programs in the area that focused on Hospitality.
+Mike told me that, although I had the experience necessary, I would still need a master’s degree.
+This was not a surprise, but I knew there were not many master’s programs in the area that focused on hospitality.
 As it turned out, the only program that sounded interesting to me was at DePaul itself.

 What was your favorite class/professor and why?

 This is tough.
-I enjoyed all of the classes at DePaul, and Dr. Nick, Dr. Lisa, and Professor Barker all brought unique and personal teaching styles to the table.
+I enjoyed all of the classes at DePaul, and Dr. Nick, Dr. Lisa and Professor Barker all brought unique and personal teaching styles to the table.
 However, my favorite class/teacher was not in the school of Hospitality but rather in Marketing.
 Dr. Zafar Iqbal was one of the best professors I have had in both my undergraduate and graduate experiences.
-His Marketing 540 Strategic Planning class was challenging and dynamic and his style of teaching was engaging and thought provoking.
+His Marketing 540 Strategic Planning class was challenging and dynamic and his style of teaching was engaging and thought-provoking.
 I’d recommend his class to anyone.
 The class made me think about the business world in a different way.

 How did your DePaul education help you succeed professionally?

 I have worked for the Gibsons Restaurant Group (GRG) for almost 11 years and gained a lot of experience as a manager at different levels.
 I consider them my family and loved being a manager, but I started to realize I had ambitions outside of operations management early on.
-When I expressed interest in completing my Master’s and starting to teach at DePaul, they saw immediately that it would benefit not only me but the company as well.
-DePaul is a great place to recruit the future leaders of the GRG, and adding to the repertoire of GRG representatives at DePaul (Prof. Mike Avella and John Colletti, School of Hospitality Advisory Council Member and Managing Partner of the GRG) would help strengthen the bond with DePaul and its students.
+When I expressed interest in completing my master’s and starting to teach at DePaul, they saw immediately that it would benefit not only me but the company as well.
+DePaul is a great place to recruit the future leaders of GRG, and adding to the repertoire of GRG representatives at DePaul (Professors Mike Avella and John Colletti, School of Hospitality Advisory Council Member and Managing Partner of GRG) would help strengthen the bond with DePaul and its students.